r1shi-sh/E-commerce-Sales-Analysis-Tableau/README.md

 ### Link: https://www.kaggle.com/datasets/bytadit/ecommerce-order-dataset?resource=download

 ## SQL Queries
-The SQL scripts used for this analysis can be found in the `sql_scripts` folder in this repository.
+The SQL scripts used for this analysis can be found in the `brazil_e-commerce_eda` folder in this repository.
 The queries cover data exploration, joining tables, and advanced analysis using CTEs and window functions.